quickSilverShanks/VidSage/README.md

 - [ ] Additional Features: Document Reranking
 - [ ] Additional Features: Video Insights
 - [ ] Additional Features: Evaluation and Optimization of Summarization process
-- [ ] Add Documentation
+- [x] Add Documentation

-> Note: Check `development_guide.md` for a detailed documentation of experiments and steps taken to develop this project.
+> Check `development_guide.md` for a detailed documentation of experiments and steps taken to develop this project.

+> [!NOTE]
+> **Current Status**: The project can be run in at-least 3 possible ways(recommended to go with last option which is the full build of this application):
+> * `CLI Mode: Using Scripts`: This allows user to get the results in terminal with just a few scripts.
+User can download any video transcript through scripts and ask any query related to that video.
+But since this runs in local, it requires you to install required python libraries.
+> * `Streamlit UI: CPU/GPU with minimal docker setup`: This is recommended if you intend to make your own modifications to the application.
+This option also requires user to install packages in local machine but runs with minimal docker services and has Streamlit UI as well.
+You can actively make changes to UI and refresh the page to see its effect.
+> * `Streamlit UI: CPU/GPU with complete docker setup`: This is recommended for any user who wants to use the full functionality with all the docker services running and packages installed in docker container.
+Once the container has been set up, it can be used with ease the next time.
+> <br>**Next Planned Updates**: Adding DB support and User Feedback | Evaluating and Optimizing Retrieval | Prefect data Ingest Pipeline